charlescol/schema-manager/how-to/create-parser.md

 }
 ```

+The above function extracts dependencies from the file by searching for import statements in the file and extracting the file paths.
+For instance, in a Protobuf file, the import statement might look like `import "path/to/file.proto";`.
+The function then removes the path and the extension from the file name and returns the remaining part, which is `file`.

 ### Extract Name

 This function derives a unique identifier for the file's schema, used as the reference name in the schema registry.
 For instance, in Protobuf, the name corresponds to the string specified in the `import` statement, while in Avro, it is the fully qualified name, including the namespace.
 Each name must be unique for the schema registry to manage file versions accurately.